KaivWezel/LoginFeature/README.md

 # LoginFeature
-A first time login feature
+My first login feature made with nodejs.
+I aim to have the authentication, sessions and user roles added in the final result.